flexanalytics/dbt-business-intelligence/README.md

 **Business Intelligence standards for integrating with dbt**

 This project shows how to structure dbt to enable analytics in a business intelligence (BI) tool for reporting and dashboarding without the need for defining metadata in the BI tool ("Metadata-less BI").
-In short, remove the "black box" of BI with dbt and allow all BI tools to speak the same language and offer a standardized metadata-less BI experience.
+In short, remove the "black box" of BI by pushing the semantic layer down to dbt and enabling all BI tools to speak the same language in a standardized metadata-less BI experience.

 The project has been tested on both **dbt Core** and **dbt Cloud** versions 1.0+.
 The project is also database agnostic and has been tested with the **Postgres**, **BigQuery**, **Snowflake**, and **Redshift** [adapters](https://docs.getdbt.com/docs/available-adapters).